CSCfi/csc-user-guide/docs/data/Allas/allas-nextcloud.md

 when you are loggind in as admin.
 If you wish, you can also start this by running a CSC provided script that disables a few and configures some Apps in order to make the Nextcloud less overloaded with features for this kind of Allas front end testing.
-The script can be downloaded and run (you must be root user in the virtual server) like this:
+The script can be downloaded and run like this:

 ```text
 curl https://raw.githubusercontent.com/CSCfi/allas-cli-utils/master/nextcloud_snap/clean_nextcloud_snap >clean_nextcloud_snap